aristosv/freqtrade/README.md

 ---

-**Purpose:** The purpose of this script is to provide an automated installation process, a working configuration and strategy, and to simply make it easier to install and configure [freqtrade](https://github.com/freqtrade/freqtrade).
+**Purpose:** The purpose of this script is to provide an automated installation process, a working configuration and strategy, and to simply make it easier to install, configure and update [freqtrade](https://github.com/freqtrade/freqtrade).

 ---